-Near the end of the decade, AMP got involved with the William H. Gates Foundation, PATH, and other partners to establish a strategic sustainable alliance for immunization that would become the Global Alliance for Vaccines and Immunisation (GAVI Alliance) in 2000.
+Near the end of the decade, AMP got involved with the William H. Gates Foundation, PATH, and other partners to establish a strategic sustainable alliance for immunization that would become the Global Alliance for Vaccines and Immunisation (Gavi, the Vaccine Alliance) in 2000.

 2000s: New Opportunities in a Changing Global Context

 The 2000s were marked by increased global attention to public health and immunization, creating new momentum for AMP and others to support Expanded Programs on Immunization (EPIs) worldwide.
 AMP continued to collaborate with a diverse range of industry actors, bridging the gap between the public and private sector.